waynchi/DopamineAPI_Android-Client/README.md

 Here's how you can get up and running fast:

 1. Add the API Client to your project
-2. Configure your app and Initialize your app
-3. Use the Dashboard to connect user actions with Reinforcement.
+2. Extend the DopamineBase class in which you will configure your app and connect actions with Reinforcement functions
 4. Send your first tracking call
 5. Send your first reinforcement call